Perfect Corn on the Cob: The Ultimate Guide

 Want to take your grilled corn to the next level?
 A brush of butter or oil, a drizzle of honey or maple syrup, a sprinkle of chili powder or cayenne pepper - these are all game-changers.
 Don't be afraid to experiment and find your perfect flavour combination.

-(Part 4) Roasting Corn in the Oven for a Crispy Treat
+(Part 4) roasting corn in the Oven for a Crispy Treat

 Not everyone has a grill, right?
 Fear not!
 You can still achieve delicious, oven-roasted corn that's full of flavour.
 It might not have that smoky char, but it's a fantastic alternative, offering a slightly crispy texture.